ironscar/Container-demo/README.md

 - Set up credentials for github and docker registry using manage credentials
 - for github, also generate a personal access token from Settings > Developer settings > Personal access tokens (expires in some set time) and then create a new credential in jenkins with password as token
 - Setting this as a credential in jenkinsfile will give access to token as {credentialName}_PSW
+- Maange Jenkins > Configure System > git plugin config lets you set the name of the commit author so that jenkins commits can be differentiated
 - registryCredential specified in environment of Jenkinsfile should specify same id as docker registry credential
 - Configure tools for jdk by specifying name as JDK (used in Jenkinsfile tools) & /opt/java/openjdk as JAVA_HOME
 - Configure maven by naming Maven-3.8.4 and choose to auto-install specific version